top of page

 Heat the oil in a saucepan.
 Add the chicken, chilli paste, lemongrass and kaffir leaves and fry for 10 minutes on medium heat.
 Cook till the liquids have completely dried up and the paste fries and sticks to the chicken.

-taste for salt and spice. the curry should have thickened a bit to the consistency of light cream and the chilli should pop.
+Taste for salt and spice.
+The curry should have thickened a bit to the consistency of light cream, and the chilli should pop.

 Serve hot with either rice noodles or rice.